tamht298/100-days-of-code-angular/day-4/en.Day-04-ANGULAR-STRUCTURE-DIRECTIVE.md

 </ng-template>
 ```
 ## SUMMARY
-In the day 4, we need to understand how to use the structure of ngIf-else.
+On day 4, we need to understand how to use the structure of ngIf-else.
 In addition to the above ways, Angular also provides the way to use **ngIf - then - else**, you can learn more at the below links.

 Link document for day 4
 - https://angular.io/guide/structural-directives